yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

 Yamcs supports packing telecommand packets into TC Transfer Frames and in addition encapsulating the frames into Communications Link Transmission Unit (CLTU).

 Currently the built-in way to send telecommand frames from  Yamcs is by using the UdpTcFrameLink data link.
-The yamcs-sle project provides an implementation of the Space Link Extension (SLE) which allows sending CLTUs to Ground Stations supporting this protocol.
+The yamcs-sle project provides an implementation of the Space Link Extension (SLE) which allows sending CLTUs to SLE-enabled Ground Stations.
 The options described below are valid for both link types.

 An example of a UDP TC frame link specification is below: